 A question that is often asked is whether psychopaths know they are doing wrong or not.
 The answer is yes they do.
 For this reason, at least in the US, they are legally responsible for their actions.
 They are not considered mad or to have a mental illness.

 Their victims, especially those who have been subject to mind control, have difficulty accepting at the start that somebody would do them such harm.
 It's safe to assume that psychopaths know exactly what they are doing when they are breaking the law, manipulating others or otherwise causing harm.
 They just don't care!

 When a psychopath realizes he can no longer manipulate the people around him he may get bored and disappear and go elsewhere looking for fresh 'prey'.

-They cannot be depended on to do the job.
-Their children may be poorly cared for.
+They cannot be depended on to do tasks assigned to them at work.
 They may borrow money and never feel the need to have to pay it back.
 Even court orders mean nothing to the psychopaths.
+Their children may be poorly cared for.

 And any problems or difficulties they have?
 They always manage to blame it on other people, bad luck, unfortunate circumstances or the fact that they are victims of 'the system'.
 It's never their fault or their responsibility.
 They are the victims.

 Included in the psychopath symptoms is a history of antisocial behavior as children.
 Everything from lying, stealing, fire setting, truancy, bullying, drug abuse and early sexual encounters.
 Many children, of course, are involved in such things but when it's a psychopath it tends to be much more severe.